PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

          * if I say 5B then it would mean 5 days from the last date of the panda at current scope.
       * D : indicates the calendar day
          * if I say 5D then it would mean in that calender week 5 days from the **beginning** of the panda data at scope
+      * even with these features, I had to write a for loop to get the year wise slicing of time range.

 * to search anywhere in panda : https://stackoverflow.com/a/24665721/8693106